 There is a multitude of fabulous shops - Chanel, Napapijri, Patagonia and Helly Hansen to name but a few, and Chamonix is a gourmet's paradise boasting many superb restaurants including the Michelin starred Albert 1er and Le Bistrot.

 Quite apart from this there is a cinema, a bowling alley, a casino, an ice rink, a modern sports centre with a pool, gym etc and tennis and squash courts.
 There is also a museum which gives a fascinating insight into the history of the valley in both geological and human terms.
 As in any self-respecting French town there is a bustling open-air market which offers a plentiful array of local produce, including some particularly wonderful cheeses!

-The 'Pas dans le Vide' or 'Step into the Void' opened last winter and is well worth a visit.
+The 'Pas dans le Vide' or 'Step into the Void' is well worth a visit (CLOSED UNTIL SPRING 2015).
 It is in effect a glass platform, suspended at 3842m, from which the public can enjoy vertiginous views.
 It is included in the Aiguille du Midi lift pass.
 Take a virtual tour of the facilities at the top of L'Aiguille du Midi with this video from the Compagnie du Mont Blanc.
 Also the Guardian has some impressive pictures.